 Leave lawn clippings on your grass which cools the ground, adds nutrients back to the soil, and holds in moisture.
 Note: One full season of mulching grass has the same benefits as one fertilizer treatment, without the extra cost, effort or chemicals.

 Annual (or semi-annual) aeration allows oxygen and water to reach the roots, strengthening the root structure.
 Healthy soil should have 25% air and 25% water, which compacted soils don’t allow.
 Aeration is a must for a healthy lawn!

 Use minimal fertilizer

 While fertilizers can promote plant growth, they also increase water consumption.
 If you choose to use fertilizer, apply the least amount of fertilizer needed and use organic materials.
+Choose a fertilizer with no phosphorous (the middle number is 0).
 A major contaminant in our streams and reservoirs is excess fertilizer.
 Note: Excess fertilizer can be damaging to plants.

 Use alternative turf

-If installing a lawn, select a lawn mix more suited for Colorado climate.
-Look into other lower-water options such as Texas Hybrid or other regional eco-friendly brand.
-If the yard is sunny, Dog Tuff or Buffalo Grass may be a good option.
-Note: Castle Rock Water does not necessarily recommend artificial turf as it doesn’t filter air or cool temperatures, it tends to be expensive, only lasts 10 to15 years and thus adds the landfill, and it still requires some water for cleaning and cooling.
+If installing a lawn, select a lawn mix more suited for the Colorado climate.
+Look into other lower-water options such as Texas Hybrid or another regional eco-friendly brand.
+If the yard is sunny, Dog Tuff or buffalograss may be a good option.
+Note: Castle Rock Water does not necessarily recommend artificial turf as it doesn’t filter air or cool temperatures, it tends to be expensive, only lasts 10 to 15 years, and thus adds to the landfill, and it still requires some water for cleaning and cooling.
 However, artificial turf is also an option.

 Plant in groups